Minnesota Supreme Court: Composition

 The seven justices of the Minnesota Supreme Court are elected to renewable six-year terms.
 When a midterm vacancy occurs, the governor of Minnesota appoints a replacement to a term that ends after the general election occurring more than one year after the appointment.
 Most vacancies occur during a term.
 The most recent election to an open seat on the court was in 1992, when former Minnesota Vikings player Alan Page was elected.
 Judges in Minnesota have a mandatory retirement age of 70.

 In 1977, Rosalie E. Wahl became the first woman to serve on the Court.
 In 1993, Alan Page became the first African American to serve on the Court.

-Anne McKeig, a descendant of the White Earth Band of Ojibwe, became the first Native American justice in 2016.
-Her appointment also marked the second time the court had a majority of women since 1991.
+In 2016, Anne McKeig, a descendant of the White Earth Band of Ojibwe, became the first Native American justice, while 2023 saw Karl Procaccini become the first Muslim to serve on the court.

-In May 2020, Governor Tim Walz announced the appointment of Nobles County District Judge Gordon Moore, who replaced retiring Justice David Lillehaug.

 Salary

 As of 2025, the chief justice is paid a $236,429 salary and associate justices receive $214,935.